1122 Kenilworth Drive, Suite 400 Towson, MD - shiftphysicaltherapyhk@gmail.com

 Key Findings:

-• A 2003 case-control study of 69 hospitalized patients found that those with pneumonia were 3.9x more likely to have tender Chapman reflex points for the lungs9.
-Sensitivity (69%) and specificity (64%) suggest diagnostic potential, though microscopic tissue analysis has not confirmed structural changes213.
+• A 2003 case-control study of 69 hospitalized patients found that those with pneumonia were 3.9 times more likely to have tender Chapman reflex points in the lung.
+Sensitivity (69%) and specificity (64%) suggest diagnostic potential, though microscopic tissue analysis has not confirmed structural changes.

-• Limited therapeutic studies exist, but clinical reports propose lymphatic stimulation at reflex points may support immune function and organ health213.
+• Limited therapeutic studies exist; however, clinical reports suggest that lymphatic stimulation at reflex points may support immune function and organ health.

 Muscle Energy Technique (MET)